 - Unisex Sweatshirt (black, grey, red, blue, green, brown), from £9

 - Unisex V-Neck Jumper (navy, black, red, green, royal blue, maroon, grey), from £9

 What mums and dads say about it: There’s a lot to like about John Lewis uniforms, not least the fact that many parents will be able to get their child’s branded items from the same shop.

 There are 100% cotton options, and lots of nice little touches, like reinforced knees in the school trousers.

 One very popular item with children and their parents is the Girls’ Cap Sleeve Blouse, which has a very pretty Peter Pan-style collar.

-“This is the third year running!” admits one mum. “[My daughter] goes up a year and still wants the same blouse!
+“This is the third year running!” admits one mum in our Facebook community. “[My daughter] goes up a year and still wants the same blouse!
 So we return for the next size.
 It works well with both school skirt or a pinafore.
 It washes and wears very well.”